 Ascended Fangirl: Belle reads romantic adventure stories about far-off places and magic spells while wishing for adventure in the great wide somewhere.

-Cute Bookworm: The townpeople think she's odd for reading so much but not one of them denies her beauty.
+Cute Bookworm: The townspeople think she's odd for reading so much but not one of them denies her beauty.

-Daddy's Girl: In this case, encouraging his inventory streak.
+Daddy's Girl: In this case, encouraging his inventing streak.

 Damsel in Distress: She willingly gives herself to the Beast to allow for her father's release.
 Although she did attempt to escape, she ends up needing to be rescued from wolves by the Beast.
 Later, when she is captured and imprisoned by Gaston, Chip rescues her with her father's automatic wood-chopper machine.